 - TV & Film

-Upon completion of the Master of Science in Systems Engineering, graduates will be able to:
+Upon completion of the Master of Science in Systems Engineering, graduates are expected to:

 - Apply principles of business, engineering, science, and mathematics to identify, formulate, and solve engineering problems related to complex systems.